 Is a Preliminary Breath Test Admissible in Oklahoma Courts?

 The administration of a PBT or its result is not currently admissible in Oklahoma courts.
-This is because the PBT is not considered reliable enough to use in the criminal prosecution against somebody.
+This is because the preliminary breath test is not considered reliable enough to use in the criminal prosecution against somebody.
 Its use is not standardized, and it’s not calibrated to the degree that the Intoxilyzer is.